Find support groups, events and resources near you

 Bone metastasis in prostate cancer treatment

 Testosterone, the male sex hormone, fuels the growth of prostate cancer but it also is crucial to bone health.
-Treatment of prostate cancer with hormone therapy, also called androgen deprivation therapy (ADT), blocks the production of testosterone which stops or slows the growth of the cancer.
+Treatment of prostate cancer with hormone therapy, including androgen deprivation therapy (ADT), blocks the production of testosterone which stops or slows the growth of the cancer.
 Without testosterone, bones can become weak and break more easily.

 When a man is on ADT, recovery from a bone fracture takes longer than for other men.
-It is especially important for patients taking ADT to speak with their doctor about how to plan for and manage the bone loss before a problem arises.
+It is especially important for patients taking hormone therapy to speak with their doctor about how to plan for and manage the bone loss before a problem arises.
 Bone strength can also be decreased as a result of radiation and chemotherapy used to treat prostate cancer.

 Managing bone loss from prostate cancer treatment